-This paper has set out to demonstrate how John Lewis has built upon a very successful advertising formula, to create its most ambitious, differentiated and successful marketing communications ever.
+This paper has set out to demonstrate how John Lewis have built upon a very successful advertising formula, to create an even more successful brand activation approach.

+Many papers will talk about integrated campaigns.
+This was an integrated campaign too, but it was so much more than that.
 This was a campaign that created its own merchandising range that sold out in days; that shot a single to the top of the Christmas charts for three weeks; that brought social media and broadcast media together to allow a customer to sing on the ad on Christmas day; and that was such an event that the nation's favourite TV show was interrupted, exclusively for its launch.